-Many men are concerned that their ejaculate and semen volume is too small and that this means that they are less fertile or infertile.
+Many men are concerned that their ejaculate and semen volume is too small and that this could mean that they could be less fertile or infertile.

-Is he fertile?
-Take our 1-minute male fertility test and find out if he is at risk for male infertility.
+Concerned about semen volume?
+Take our male fertility test and see if he may be at risk for male infertility.

 The ejaculate is fluid consisting of sperms and seminal fluid which a man emits during orgasm.
 A normal amount of semen volume of the ejaculate is required to transport sperm into the female reproductive tract and allow for fertilization of the oocyte.
-That is why the volume of the ejaculate is part of evaluating a man's ejaculta during infertilityt evaluation with the spermanalysis.
+That is why the volume of the ejaculate is part of evaluating a man's ejaculate during an infertility evaluation via a sperm analysis.